 Field of Study: Acupuncture and Traditional Chinese Medicine

-About 40 schools in the United States offer accredited programs in acupuncture.
-Most of these programs require that you have a bachelor's degree to be admitted.
+Most of these programs require that students have a bachelor's degree to be admitted.
 These programs award a master's degree, a certificate, or a diploma.
 A few programs offer joint bachelor's-master's degree programs.
 These are programs where you can earn a bachelor's degree and then immediately go on to earn a master's degree.